Fardeen2903/DigiClock/README.md

    - The time updates continuously within the loop, adjusting the second, minute, and hour accordingly.

 ## License
-This project is open-source and free to use.
+This project is licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to customize or add more details based on your specific needs!